michael2012z/BitBible/markdown/KJV/files/Job.md

 20. They were confounded because they had hoped; they came thither, and were ashamed.

-21. For now ye are nothing; ye see my casting down, and are afraid.ye are…: or, ye are like to them: Heb. to itnothing: Heb. not
+21. For now ye are nothing; ye see my casting down, and are afraid.

 22. Did I say, Bring unto me? or, Give a reward for me of your substance?